 If you wish to have your minor child volunteer, please read our Age Requirement Policy.

-Kitchen/Dining Room Assistants are needed daily to prepare and serve meals for our participants from 10:00am–2:00pm.
+Kitchen/Dining Room Assistants are needed daily to prepare and serve meals for our clients from 10:00am-2:00pm.
 This is an exciting ministry opportunity for your church or business.
-If interested, please contact Jennifer Bledsoe at email@example.com.
+This is coordinated through your church.

-Our Pantry Team serves our participants by helping them choose grocery items as well as stocking and organizing the pantry.
+Our Pantry Team: Serves our participants directly by helping them select groceries according to family size and availability.
+Pantry volunteers also visit with participants as well as encourage them along their journey.
+This position also involves stocking and organizing the pantry.
 Several volunteers are needed daily.

 Instructors are needed to lead classes, tutor students or teach individual sessions for our participants working towards long-term solutions.
 Please see a listing of all our classes to see where your special skills and talents fit!